Reviews and Writing

 I am in mourning because yesterday I finished Hell Bent, a book I was totally taken up with, totally lost in the author’s tale.
 And now it’s over, I can never visit that world for the first time again.
 Benjamin Lorr was at one time, if you like, a Bikram Kool-Aid drinker, who went to

-Going it Alone: Wild by Cheryl Strayed
+Wild by Cheryl Strayed Book Review

+Wild by Cheryl Strayed Book Review: A woman’s woman’s book, a woman hiker’s bible, and meditation on what matters, in an exciting package.
 I have been reading Wild by Cheryl Strayed and have found in her a fellow-traveler in more ways than one.
-Not just someone who felt she had to go somewhere for spiritual exercise — in her case, a 1000-mile trek by herself on foot alone along the spine of the Sierras — but someone who
+Not just someone who felt she had to go somewhere for spiritual

 Scroll to Top